 Place the dough into the combo cooker and cook covered for 20 minutes at 500ºF.
 After 20 minutes, reduce the heat to 450ºF, leave the dough covered, and cook for an additional 10 minutes.
-After this time, take the lid off the combo cooker and reduce the heat to 450º and cook for an extra 30 minutes, until done.
+After this time, take the lid off the combo cooker and cook at 450°F for an extra 30 minutes, until done.
 For each of these I had to go a bit longer than 30 minutes, but at that point, you should visually adjust your final time to suit your taste.

 These two guys are, without a doubt, the best whole grain loaves I’ve made.
 The rise was far superior to any before them, and I just knew they were going to come out great when I loaded the oven.
 When I turned them out of their bannetons onto the peel, they held their shape: nice and bubbly with some height to them.
 I firmly believe I still have some room for improvement here and can get them even higher and an even more open crumb.
 These loaves have upped my bar and are a high starting point from which I’ll keep experimenting.